Needing to urinate (pee)

 Some men will find it helpful to reduce caffeine, as caffeine can irritate the bladder and affect how well it works.
 Food and drinks with caffeine include:

 • fizzy drinks, such as Coca Cola & Pepsi

 More about steps to take for a healthy lifestyle

 In the early stages of recovery, you may need to adjust your exercise routine.
 High impact exercise can increase leakage.
 If your routine includes heavy strength training (using weights), reduce your weights.
 Speak to your doctor or nurse about a suitable exercise program for you.

 Some medications can affect your urinary health.
 Please talk to your doctor or pharmacist to ask any questions, and understand what you’re taking.

-Some kai can also irritate your bladder.
+Some foods can also irritate your bladder.
 These include spicy foods, some acidic citrus foods such as oranges and grapefruit, fruit juices, and tomato-based foods.
 You can try using a food diary to track how these foods might affect you.
-Eliminate these kai for about a week and re-introduce them back, one by one, to see if there is any change.
+Eliminate these foods for about a week and re-introduce them back, one by one, to see if there is any change.

-If your leaking is heavy and preventing you from doing your usual daily activities, speak to your doctor, hauora provider or a continence nurse specialist about getting help.
+If your leaking is heavy and preventing you from doing your usual daily activities, speak to your family doctor or a continence nurse specialist about getting help.